Oswaldo Sánchez

-Oswaldo Javier Sánchez Ibarra ([osˈβaldo ˈsantʃes]; born 21 September 1973) is a Mexican former professional footballer who played as a goalkeeper and a sports analyst for Televisa Deportes.
-He is highly regarded as one of the best goalkeepers in Mexican football history.
+Oswaldo Javier Sánchez Ibarra ([osˈβaldo ˈsantʃes]; born 21 September 1973) is a Mexican former professional footballer who played as a goalkeeper and a sports analyst for TUDN.
+He is highly regarded as one of the best goalkeepers in Mexican footballing history.

-At the 2005 Confederations Cup, despite finishing in fourth place, Sánchez won the Golden Glove of the tournament, becoming the second Mexican to win a FIFA Confederations Cup Award.
+At the 2005 FIFA Confederations Cup, despite finishing in fourth place, Sánchez won the Golden Glove.

 Club career

 Early career

 Oswaldo Sánchez debuted as a substitute when the starting keeper was injured with Atlas at the age of 20 on October 30, 1993, against Veracruz where the teams tied the game at 1–1.
 Two years after his debut, he was a starter on the team and led Atlas to the Quarterfinals where they were eliminated by C.D.
 Veracruz.
 In the summer of 1996, Sánchez was transferred to Club América.
 The following season, Sánchez was benched and replaced as goalkeeper by Hugo Pineda.
 Sánchez played three out of 19 games, including the quarterfinals where América was eliminated by Monarcas Morelia.
 The following season, Sánchez went back into the starting line-up and led América.
 In the summer of 1999, Sánchez left América for rival Chivas de Guadalajara.